Talha-Tariq/robust_webscraping/README.md

 # robust_webscraping
-## Robust Web Scraping with Proxies using Selenium, Beautiful Soup, and Requests, 2020
+## Robust Web Scraping with Proxies using Selenium and Requests, 2020

 This repository contains Python Notebooks that can help your web scraping endeavours while using proxies.
 These proxies are anonymous and use the HTTPS protocol, so you can be confident that your true IP address and any sensitive information being exchanged will be hidden.